 Perinatal mental health: awareness and support

-I spend a lot of my time campaigning for better perinatal mental health services, working with some inspirational alliances (you can read about those on the campaigns page).
+I spend much of my time campaigning for better perinatal mental health services, working with some inspirational alliances (you can read about those on the campaigns page).
 However, I am also involved with many initiatives aimed at raising awareness about maternal mental illness and providing support.
 Even if we had comprehensive clinical perinatal mental health services nationally, we would still need community resources, such as peer support.
 I am linked to a number of maternal mental health groups and charities, and help provide support and information through collaborative social media projects.
 You can discover more about these ventures on this page.

 It is an honour to be associated with a number of excellent not-for-profit support groups and charities across the UK.

-The leading support group in the UK for postpartum psychosis is Action on Postpartum Psychosis (APP).
-This excellent charity specifically supports mothers (and families) experiencing postpartum psychosis.
+Action on Postpartum Psychosis (APP) is an excellent charity that specifically supports mothers (and families) experiencing postpartum psychosis.
 On their impressive website, there are support and information services, links to research (and opportunities to participate), and access to a secondary referral (psychiatry) service.
-One of the most supportive elements is the excellent 'PP Talk Forum' - this is a unique opportunity to seek help, advice and to share experiences.
+One of the most supportive elements is the excellent 'PP Talk Forum'.
+This is a unique opportunity to seek help, advice and to share experiences.
 APP also provides links to peer support services (by linking with others who have had similar experiences).

 Local support groups for postnatal depression